About Science-IT and Triton¶

 Main article: Getting Triton help

 There are many ways to get help.
-Most daily questions should go to our issue tracker, which is hosted on Aalto Gitlab (login with the HAKA button).
+Most daily questions should go to our issue tracker (direct link), which is hosted on Aalto Gitlab (login with the HAKA button).
 This is especially important because many people end up asking the same questions, and in order to scale everyone needs to work together.

 Please, don’t send us personal email, because not everyone is here all the time and you may end up asking someone other than the best person.
 Personal email is also very likely to get lost.
 By the same token, we have a service email address, but this should only be used for account matters.
 If it affects others (software, usage problems, etc), use the issue tracker, otherwise we will point you there and spend lots of time answering the same questions over and over.

-Also, always search these scicomp docs site and old issues in the issue tracker.
+Also, always search this scicomp docs site and old issues in the issue tracker.

 We have weekly “SciComp garage” sessions where we provide help in person.